 DIRECTIONS: Cecil Street turns off the southern end of Nimbin’s main street at the Hospital.
 We are approx 700m from the main street, 300+m past the Nimbin Showground.
 Djanbung is on the corner of Cecil St and Neem Rd.
 Roadside parking on Cecil St or turn left into Neem Rd and first driveway on the left into our visitors carpark.
 Please come to the main building before exploring the gardens.

 DOGS: most of this property is a cat and dog free zone.
 We cherish our wildlife and have livestock.
 Please check with us regarding where to leave your dog while you are exploring the gardens.
-On weekends, Cafe customers may have their dog on a lead in the outdoor cafe eating area only.
+On Repair Cafe days, Cafe customers may have their dog on a lead in the outdoor cafe eating area only.
 We do not permit dogs to be walked around the gardens and farm areas, guide dogs only excepted.